 Put your shoulder to the wheel!

 On Saturday night, I realized that I had not started on any sort of crown or head gear for the feast, which has been the tradition.
-Then I thought I'd just not bother this year.
+Then I just figured I’d not bother this year.

-That was not a good decision, apparently, since Bria (my SEVENTH grader) told me how excited she was to see what kind of crowns I made this year.
-Sigh.
+That was not a good decision, apparently, since my oldest daughter (a SEVENTH grader now!) told me how excited she was to see what kind of crowns I made this year.

 But I was happiest that the girls liked them, and also looked adorable wearing them, even though these pictures are sort of crappy.

-And Sophia, going into 1st grade.
+And youngest daughter, going into 1st grade.
 With her daddy, who spent dinner talking like he was from 1862 and making the girls laugh at their Pa.

 And that was our 2012 Back to School Feast.
 I can’t believe school is starting tomorrow!